DevTeam/Pure.DI/README.md

 dotnet run --project Sample
 ```

-For more information about the template, see [this page](https://github.com/DevTeam/Pure.DI/wiki/Project-templates).
+For more information about the template, please see [this page](https://github.com/DevTeam/Pure.DI/wiki/Project-templates).

 ## Troubleshooting

-### Disabling API generation
+<details>
+<summary>Disabling API generation</summary>

 _Pure.DI_ automatically generates its API.
-If an application module already has the _Pure.DI_ API, its automatic generation for some other modules sometimes needs to be disabled.
-To do this, add the _DefineConstants_ element to the project files of these modules.
+If an assembly already has the _Pure.DI_ API, for example, from another assembly, it is sometimes necessary to disable its automatic generation to avoid ambiguity.
+To do this, you need to add a _DefineConstants_ element to the project files of these modules.
+For example:

-<details>
-<summary>For example</summary>

 ```xml
 <PropertyGroup>